forta-network/docs/docs/sla.md

 Scanners must send data at regular intervals so that the network can deliver timely alerts.
 The nodes send a batch file to the Forta API every 15 seconds.
 This means there should be 4 batches per minute.

-The uptime score is the percent difference between the number of batches and expected number of batches.
-Due to timing, this count can flucutate between 3 and 5, but this does not impact the SLA very much, because the score is not weighted as high as others.
+The minute score of uptime is the percent difference between the number of batches and expected number of batches.
+Due to timing and alert rate, this count can flucutate between 0 and 5, but this does not impact the SLA very much, because the score is not weighted as high as others.

-However, if data is not being sent at all, all other scores will be impacted as well.
+If data is not being sent at all, all other scores will be impacted as well.

+Hourly uptime is measured by adding up all of the minute scores within an hour.
+While idle scan nodes are expected to report at a lower rate, the bot-assigned nodes are expected to report every minute.
+In both situations, the uptime score derived from the sum falls proportionally as the total score from reported minutes approach zero.

 ```
 uptime score = 1 - ( abs ( number of batches - 4 ) ) / 4 )